PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 vi student.auto.tfvars
 ```

-- Update the specifics of your deployment from the values in `lab-details.txt` from QL console
+- Update the specifics of your deployment from the values in `aws-gwlb-lab-secrets.txt` from QL console
   - Set all values inside of the empty quotes
   - Don't forget to update `ssh_key_name` with they name of they key you copied previously from EC2 console!
 (Step 3.1.1)